SVProgressHUD/SVProgressHUD/README.md

 If you want to use custom colors use `setForegroundColor` and `setBackgroundColor:`.
 These implicity set the HUD's style to `SVProgressHUDStyleCustom`.

-## iPhone 7 Haptics
+## Haptic Feedback

-For users with newer devices, `SVProgressHUD` can automatically trigger haptic feedback depending on which HUD is being displayed.
+For users with newer devices (starting with the iPhone 7), `SVProgressHUD` can automatically trigger haptic feedback depending on which HUD is being displayed.
 The feedback maps as follows:

     showSuccessWithStatus: <-> UINotificationFeedbackTypeSuccess
     showInfoWithStatus: <-> UINotificationFeedbackTypeWarning